XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

-We denote the latent representations at different tree nodes in each scale level $s$ as $H^s=[h^s_1,h^s_2,...,h^s_{n_s}]$, where $h^s_j$ is the $j$-th node in scale $s$, and $n_s$ is the number of nodes in scale $s$.
-Note that $h_j^s=f_j$ (raw embedding) for a leaf node ($e_j$) at the beginning.
-In Figure~\ref{fig:hira}(b), there are four node representations in the $1$st scale, four in the $2$nd scale, and so on.
+We denote the latent representations at different tree nodes in each scale level $s$ as $H^s = [h^s_1, h^s_2, \dots, h^s_{n_s}]$, where $h^s_j$ is the $j$-th node in scale $s$, and $n_s$ is the number of nodes in scale $s$.
+Initially, for a leaf node $e_j$, $h_j^s = f_j$ (the raw embedding).
+In Figure~\ref{fig:hira}(b), there are four node representations at the 1st scale, four at the 2nd scale, and so on.

-To aggregate the feature across different level scales, we conduct an average pooling operation (based on the tree hierarchy), and concatenation of pooled clusters with the clusters in the next scale.
+To aggregate features across different scale levels, we conduct an average pooling operation based on the tree hierarchy, followed by concatenation of the pooled clusters with the clusters in the next scale.

-\subsubsection{Cross-scale attention layer}
+\subsubsection{Cross-scale attention layer.}

 We now introduce our attention operation in the multi-scale time hierarchy.
-In the common all-pair attention, for each time point (query), we have to compute its attention weights to all points (keys).
+In the common all-pair attention, each time point (query) computes attention weights for all other points (keys).
 In our cross-scale temporal attention, for each tree node (query), we only do temporal attention on a selective key set, i.e., nodes in the same scale level.
 The cross-attention operation is expressed in Eq. (\ref{eq:att}), where $\Tilde{h_j^{s}}$ is the representation of $h_j^s$ after cross-attention, $\boldsymbol{q}_j^s$ is the query vector for $j$th node at scale $s$, $\boldsymbol{k}_l^{s}$ is the key vector for the $l$-th node, $\boldsymbol{v}_l$ is the value vector, $\mathcal{N}^s_j$ is the selective key set of $h_j^s$, and $D_K$ is the dimension of key and query vectors as a normalizing term.
 Consider the example in Figure~\ref{fig:hira}(b).
 The key set for $e_6$ ($h_4^2$) has four nodes ($h_1^2$, $h_2^2$, $h_3^2$, and $h_4^2$), including itself.
 This reduces the total number of keys from 9 to 4.